bilalshareef/building-rest-api-using-php/README.md

 }
 ```

 If you look at all the above functions, then you will notice that we have used JSON to format the output data.
-So let’s put all the code we have discussed together and the final products.php file will have the following code.
+So let's put all the code we have discussed together and the final products.php file will have the following code.

 ```php
 // Connect to database